Felix Magath

 Wolfgang Felix Magath (/de/; born 26 July 1953) is a German football manager and former player.

 The most notable spell of his playing career was with Hamburger SV, with whom he won three Bundesliga titles, the 1977 European Cup Winners' Cup Final and the 1983 European Cup Final, scoring in both finals.
 He also gained 43 international caps for the West Germany national team, winning UEFA Euro 1980 and reaching two consecutive World Cup finals.

 As a manager, Magath's honours include two consecutive Doubles (Bundesliga and German Cup titles) with Bayern Munich, and a further Bundesliga title with VfL Wolfsburg in 2009.
-He has a reputation of demanding strong discipline and thorough training.

 In 2014, Magath coached English club Fulham, becoming the first German to manage in the Premier League.

 Playing career

 Born near Aschaffenburg, Magath started his career playing for local club Viktoria Aschaffenburg.
 From 1974 to 1976, he played for 1.
 FC Saarbrücken, at that time in the second division, before moving to Hamburger SV in the top flight.
 He spent the following ten seasons with Hamburg, and from his debut in 1976 to his retirement he scored 46 goals in 306 games in the West German top flight.

 In 1983, Magath led Hamburg to success in the European Cup, scoring the single goal in the final against Juventus; in 1980–81, he netted a career-best (in the first division) ten goals, helping his side to a runner-up league spot, as Hamburg also won the league in three years during that time.

 Magath also represented the West Germany national team at many international events, including the 1982 and 1986 FIFA World Cups, helping West Germany finish in second place both times.
 He was also part of the squad that won the 1980 UEFA European Championship.
 Magath made his debut on 30 April 1977, in a 2–1 friendly win with Yugoslavia, and went on to amass 43 caps, with three goals.